jecki/DHParser/documentation_src/manuals/02_nodetree.rst

   * :py:meth:`~nodetree.Node.pick`: Picks a particular node from the tree of descendants.
-  * :py:meth:`~nodetree.Node.locate`: Finds the leaf-node covering a paraticular location of string content of the tree originating in this node.
+  * :py:meth:`~nodetree.Node.locate`: Finds the leaf-node covering a particular location of string content of the tree originating in this node.
   * :py:meth:`~nodetree.Node.select_path`: Selects :ref:`paths <paths>`
         from the tree of descendants.
   * :py:meth:`~nodetree.Node.pick_path`: Picks a particular path from the tree of descendants.
-  * :py:meth:`~nodetree.Node.locate_path`: Finds the path of the leaf-node covering a paraticular location of string content of the tree originating in this node.
+  * :py:meth:`~nodetree.Node.locate_path`: Finds the path of the leaf-node covering a particular location of string content of the tree originating in this node.

     **Serialization**